[Explainer] What does it mean to be a mature company?

 And maybe it is.

-But through the work of implementing TimeLog at our customers, we have again and again seen how our customers move up on the maturity scale.
+But through the work of implementing TimeLog for our customers, we have again and again seen how our customers move up on the maturity scale.

 No IT system can improve an organisation’s work procedures alone.
 That is also true for TimeLog.
 But our PSA solution encourages a more well-considered approach to work processes supported by the system.